cbordon/quantity-selector-react-component/README.md

 Accepts min and max prop values.

-Call the Quantity Picker like so:
+Import the file and call the Quantity Picker like so:

 ```JSX
 <QuantityPicker min={0} max={4} />